 Our sixth spot goes to the Denakil Depression, located in Ethiopia.
 It is in the Indian, Arabian, and African Afar Depression, caused by the motions of the three tectonic plates.
 It lies 125 meters below sea level.

 Fifth spot goes to the Vpadina Karagiye Depression.
 Its location is in the southwestern portion of Kazakhstan.
 It is 132 meters below sea level, located in a landlocked country that was a former satellite of the Soviet Union.

 Fourth place goes to the Qattara Depression in Egypt.
 It is 133 meters below sea level, and located in the Libyan Desert of Egypt.
 The area has some nomadic tribes who use it as herding ground.

 Ranking third is a unique place in China called Turpan Pendi.
 Located in the Xinjiang Autonomous Region of western China, this depression is 154 meters below sea level.
 This is considered as the driest and hottest place in China.

 Our second spot belongs to Lake Assal in Djibouti, which is also the saltiest lake on earth.
 Located in the Afar Depression and at 155 meters below sea level, the lake has some of the driest and hottest weather on earth.
 Assal straddles the Indian, Arabian, and African tectonic plates.

 1. Dead Sea, Israel/Jordan, -1360 feet

 The title of the lowest place on earth goes to the Dead Sea.
-The Dead Sea lies in a depression straddling three countries, namely Jordan, Israel, and Syria, that also encompasses the Jordan River and the Sea of Galilee.
+The Dead Sea, straddled by Jordan, Israel, and the West Bank, sits in the Jordan Valley depression that also encompasses the Jordan River and the Sea of Galilee.
 It also forms part of several countries' communities and some of their most important cultivated agricultural lands.
 Although rain and evaporation are constantly changing its level, some of its shoreline are still 413 meters below water level.